Curt-Park/TIL/langchain/quickstart/README.md

 }'

 # response
-{
-  "output":{"content":"Your name is Curt.
-How can I assist you" ...  }
+{"output": "Your name is Curt.
+How can I assist you" ...}
-}

 $ curl -X 'POST' \